Breakend/Conv2Conv/README.md

-# TODO: write script to download harvard-seq2seq and all commands to generate this
+To train the custom model, first run:

-# TODO: maybe add questionnaire results?
+$ python preprocess_for_seq2seq.py # to Download and preprocess (tokenize) the data

-To train the custom model, simply run:
+Then simply run:

 python custom_net.py